PataphysicalSociety/soupault.app/site/blog/soupault-1.12-release.md

 <p>Date: <time id="post-date">2020-05-31</time> </p>

 <p id="post-excerpt">
-Soupault 1.12 release is available for [download](https://files.baturin.org/software/soupault/1.12.0/).
+Soupault 1.12 release is available for <a href="https://files.baturin.org/software/soupault/1.12.0/">download</a>.
 It’s a pretty small release, with just two essential changes.
 I haven’t had much time last month so big things from the roadmap aren’t there yet.
 What is there is better reporting of missing/misspelt widget dependencies and a way to properly loop through node’s children.